jwmunn-og/2016-personal-site/_posts/2017-01-19-year-in-review.md

 <h4 class="light-grey">January-April</h4>

-I really liked living in Reno.
-The climate is very similar to Colorado, dry and sunny with a reasonably low cost of living.
+I liked living in Reno.
+The climate is like Colorado, dry and sunny with a reasonable low cost of living.
 The tech scene is growing.
-Plus, it&rsquo;s centrally located to Lake Tahoe, Mammoth, and Yosemite (summer only).
-Midtown is a cool area and there are good breweries but there are few good restaurants.
-I&rsquo;d rate it up and coming.
+Plus, it&rsquo;s centrally located to Lake Tahoe, Mammoth, and Yosemite (when Tioga Pass is open).
+Midtown is a cool area.
+There are good breweries but there aren't many good restaurants.
+I’d rate it up and coming.

 * Won some trivia nights at the [Little Waldorf](http://www.lilwal.com/) with our new friends Mark &amp; Shannon
 * Has one of the best coffee roasters & shops I’ve tried: [Hub Coffee Roasters](http://www.hubcoffeeroasters.com/)